 The Sinocephale was a genus of theropod dinosaurs that lived in China during the Late Jurassic Period.
 The name Sinocephale means “Chinese skull” in reference to its discovery in China.
-It is one of the few known dinosaurs from the Late Jurassic period of China.
+It is one of the few known dinosaurs from the Upper Cretaceous period in modern day China.
 The Sinocephale was an important find because it helped fill a gap in our knowledge of dinosaur evolution in this part of the world.

 |What does Sinocephale mean?||Chinese head|